 On the one hand: yes, it is true that these are expensive bike computers.
 Ranging from the cheapest, the tiny Garmin Edge 130 Plus, which is the smallest GPS bike computer in the world.
 It sports an impressive range of features, and costs around $200.

-At the other end of the range, the very large and very impressive Garmin Edge 1030 can perform every cycling data feature known to humanity, and comes with a price tag to match, at just shy of $600.
+At the other end of the range, the very large and very impressive Garmin Edge 1040 and 1030 Plus can perform every cycling data feature known to humanity, and both come with a very high price tag.

 On the other hand, while they are expensive, Garmin Edge bike computers do come with a huge range of features that the cheap computers just do not have.
 So to return to Maggie’s question: are the features that come with Garmin Edge bike computers worth this amount of money?